skirlez/g3man/README.md

 ## TODO List

+If you're thinking of contributing, here's a list of things that g3man should have.

 - Script Security

   Mods can run just any C# code they want, which is not ideal for security.